 Nobody in Degrassi talks about the unusually high rate of horrible things that happen to its students.
 Despite the school shooting, stabbing, rape, attempted rape, STD outbreak, and umpteen teen pregnancies, which in the real world would make Degrassi the most infamous school in all of Canada (oooh!), everyone still thinks that it's a fabulous school and nobody moves away to find a safer one.

-In an early Dexter episode, after an..awkward moment with his girlfriend (who had been abused by her husband, who was now in jail), he says, "There's an elephant in the room and its name is sex."
+In an early Dexter episode, after an... awkward moment with his girlfriend who had been abused by her ex-husband, and Dexter is also a serial killer and psychopath who has trouble with intimacy because he is unable to have human feelings, he says, "There's an elephant in the room and its name is sex."

 In LOST's fifth season, John Locke mentions this trope by name while talking to Ben Linus.
 So, what's the elephant?
 John's death.
 At Ben's hands.